xanderwilson030/02-Space-Shooter/README.md

 A simple game exploring HUD elements and changing scenes.

-Extra mechanics include background OST, new background image, and new assets.
+Extra mechanics include background OST, new background image, more enemies at once, and new assets.
 All assets were created by those credited below.

 ## Implementation
 Built using Godot 3.3.3